trezitorul/qudi/documentation/how_to_make_modules.md

 Start by making a .ui file for the main window.
 This can be easily done with the QtPy designer application.
 If Qudi is installed correctly, it should come with the environment and you can simply type designer in the terminal to open the app.
 In designer, various features can be added for the user to interact with or to display information.
 Change the object name of all relevant buttons or features to best reflect their purposes.
 The .ui file must be stored in the same folder as the GUI python file.

 In the GUI python file, there is a class for the GUI module itself and a class for each QtWidgets window object.
 In most cases, the only window will be the main window.
 The main window is created and shown during activation.
+The new GUI class must inherit the GUIBase class.

 Basic structure of a GUI module:
 ```python